levin1006/alpamayo-recipes/recipes/alpamayo1_x_rl/models/expert_model/README.md

 This directory is intended for the AlpaGym closed-loop RL integration.

 It is not a standalone action expert RL recipe in `alpamayo-recipes`.
-In particular, this package does not add:

-- a public `cosmos-rl` launch entrypoint for action expert RL
-- a recipe TOML for action expert RL
-- a rollout backend, trainer, reward, or data packer for standalone action expert RL in this repository
-- user-facing instructions for running open-loop action expert RL from this repository
+In particular, this package does not add user-facing instructions for running open-loop action expert RL from this repository.

 Existing `alpamayo1_x_rl` users should continue to treat the documented recipe entrypoints under `models/reasoning_vla/` as the supported open-loop